johku/Discord-AI-integration/README.md

 # Discord-AI-integration
 Discord bot that brings ChatGPT and Dall-E to a server

-!prompt "inesrt text" for ChatGPT prompt
+!prompt "insert text" for ChatGPT prompt

-!image "inesrt text" for Dall-E image
+!image "insert text" for Dall-E image

 # Setup